tableau/connector-plugin-sdk/docs/tdvt.md

 Logical query tests are intermediate, abstract query representations.
 These are parsed and run like the expression tests.

-For each input file the TDVT script calls TabQueryCLI.exe to run the query and then compares the results to an expected file.
+For each test suite the TDVT script calls tabquerytool.exe to run the queries and then compares the results to expected files.
 Multiple expected files are supported.

 ## Installation

 1. Install TDVT Python module
-   - Create an archive package: `py -3 setup.py sdist --formats gztar`
+   - Create an archive package. `py -3 setup.py sdist --formats gztar`
-   - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`
+   - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`.
-   - Verify it is installed: `py -3 -m pip list`
+   - Verify it is installed by running `py -3 -m pip list`.

 1. Extract and then load the TestV1 minimal dataset into your database.

-1. If it's not already installed, install Tableau Desktop, which includes the tabquery tool needed to run the tests.
+1. If it's not already installed, install Tableau Desktop which includes the tabquerytool needed to run the tests.

-1. Set up your TDVT workspace.
-You run TDVT from this directory, which contains test setup files.
-You can copy tdvt/samples to get started.
-This directory is preconfigured for the JDBC and ODBC Postgres examples.

-   Or run this command to create empty directories: `py -3 -m tdvt.tdvt --setup`
+1. Setup your TDVT workspace.
+When you run TDVT it looks in the current working directory for the test configuration files which setup test suites for your datasource.
+Follow these steps to setup TDVT for the included sample datasources, or you can run `py -3 -m tdvt.tdvt --setup` to create an empty environment.
+    - create a new directory, for example 'tdvt_workspace'.
+    - copy the contents of connector-plugin-sdk/tdvt/samples to tdvt_workspace.
+    - copy the connector-plugin-sdk/samples/plugins folder to tdvt_workspace.
+    - tdvt_workspace should contain the following subdirectories: config, plugins, tds.

-1. Edit config/tdvt/tdvt_override.ini and set the path to tabquery.
+1. Edit config/tdvt/tdvt_override.ini and set the path to tabquerytool.
    - For example: `TAB_CLI_EXE_X64 = C:\Program Files\Tableau\Tableau 1234.1\bin\tabquerytool.exe`

 ## Notes on loading TestV1